hydro-informatics/hydro-informatics.github.io/_sources/get-started/ide.md

 (install-atom)=
 # Atom

 *Atom* is a hackable text editor that is compatible with almost any programming language.
-While its bare installation has little functionality, the omni-compatibility can be enabled by installing desired packages (e.g., for *Python*, *Markdown*, or *LaTex*).
+While its bare installation has little functionality, the omni-compatibility can be enabled by installing desired packages (e.g., for Python, *Markdown*, or *LaTex*).
 Another big advantage of *Atom* is the availability of powerful spell checker packages.

 ## Installation